-The purpose of this work is to extend these previous studies that analyzed the ENSO response in chemistry climate models (CCMs), by systematically evaluating the response to warm ENSO in the pool of simulations for the recent past performed with the

-25 sponse to warm ENSO in the pool of simulations for the recent past performed with the CCMs participating to the Chemistry-Climate Model Validation Activity (CCMVal-1) of SPARC that are discussed in Eyring et al. (2006).
-Many of these models contributed to the last ozone assessment (WMO, 2007).
-These simulations have been performed with prescribed observed sea surface temperatures (SSTs), and therefore include the
+The purpose of this work is to extend these previous studies that analyzed the ENSO response in Chemistry Climate Models (CCMs), by systematically evaluating the response to warm ENSO in the pool of simulations for the recent past performed with the CCMs participating in the Chemistry-Climate Model Validation Activity (CCMVal-1) of SPARC that are discussed in Eyring et al. (2006).
+Many of these models contributed to the 2006 ozone assessment (WMO/UNEP, 2007).
+These simulations have been performed with prescribed observed sea surface temperatures (SSTs), and therefore include the ENSO forcing on the modeled atmosphere.
+However, the manifestation of the ENSO effect on the stratosphere depends also on the ENSO teleconnection in the troposphere, not necessarily similarly represented in the CCMs.
+Another aspect obscuring the ENSO signal in the stratosphere is the typical high variability of the boreal winter stratosphere.